tiraboschi/virt-advisor-operator/docs/vep.md

 ## Proposal

-We propose a new CRD `ConfigurationPlan` in the `hco.kubevirt.io` API group.
+We propose a new CRD `VirtPlatformConfig` in the `advisor.kubevirt.io` API group.
 This resource acts as a state machine for requesting, calculating, and applying complex configuration changes.

 ### User Workflow & Entry Point